johno/pixyll/_posts/2022-01-02-sole_proprietor_advantages.md

 Additionally, since you are a sole-proprietor and are fully responsible for all aspects of your business, you have to make sure you are paying Payroll Tax, State income taxes (All states excluding AK, TN, FL, NH, SD, WY, TX, WA, & NV), and maybe even city income taxes if your city has them.

 It all may sound complicated and overwhelming right now but be assured it’s not.
 There is a system to this.
 Thousands of people have used this system and have become very successful with time.

 If you really want something you can make it happen.

 The only thing standing between you and the life you desire is yourself.

 DISCLAIMER:

 LLC Palace is for general educational purposes only.
 LLC Palace does not offer any legal or financial advice.
 Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
 External resources should be used independently of LLC Palace.
-It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals
+It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.